renovatebot/renovate/docs/usage/user-stories/swissquote.md

 I’ve identified three main approaches people use to upgrade their dependencies at Swissquote:

 1. Critical fixes only; update dependencies that have a CVE attached
-1. Opportunistic; also known as the boy scout rule, leave the project with more up-to-date dependencies than you found it.
+1. Opportunistic; also known as the boy scout rule, leave the project with more up-to-date dependencies than you found it
 1. Update your dependencies regularly; manually or with a tool

 ### Critical Fixes only